About The WIA IARU Monitoring System

 The ACMA interprets substantial interference as that level of interference which degrades reception by a considerable degree.
 The ACMA is obliged under the WIA IARU Monitoring System mechanism to investigate and as much as practical resolve intrusions into amateur HF bands in which Australian amateurs have Primary status.

 The WIA IARU Monitoring System resolution mechanism cannot be applied to localised electrical noise.

 The WIA IARU Monitoring System is not designed to deal with amateur-amateur issues.
 This remains a matter between the amateurs involved and the ACMA.

-The ACMA has an online Request for Investigation of Interference to Radiocommunications Service, use the following Link The form allows for attachment of files, recordings etc.
+The ACMA has an online Form "Interference- radiocommunications request Investigation form", that must be used to initiate an investigation Link The form allows for attachment of files, recordings etc.

 WIA IARU Monitoring System Agreed Procedure

 The agreed procedure between the ACMA and the WIA for forwarding intruder complaints from the WIA is as follows:

 1. The ACMA and WIA will nominate one point of contact to represent each organisation.
 The nominated ACMA officer will respond only to requests from the nominated WIA officer unless the intrusion involves a safety of life (SOL) matter.
 In some instances, the ACMA officer investigating the intrusion complaint may contact the WIA Intruder Watch liaison directly.